Miami Railway Station Museum

 Miami Railway Station Museum | One of the Earliest version of a Copy Machine

 This is one of the earliest versions of a copy machine.
-You would wet a piece of onion paper( similar to tissue paper) and place it on top of a freshly typed document.
-Place it in the press and screw it down, let it sit for a few minutes and you now have a copy.
+You would wet a piece of onion paper (similar to tissue paper) and place it on top of a freshly typed document.
+Once inside the press screw it down, let it sit for a few minutes and you now have a copy.

 Train Order Hoop